marcosSanchez-dev/camo-gallery-prototype/README.md

 ## 📘 About This Prototype

-This take-home prototype was built as part of a technical assessment for the Camo team.

 The goal was to design and implement a small gallery app where users can:

 - Browse before/after comparisons submitted by the community